A unified framework for equation discovery and dynamic prediction of hysteretic systems: Introduction

 In response to these needs, numerous mathematical models have been proposed over the past decades to characterize hysteretic behaviors.
-Among these, the Bouc-Wen model \cite{wen1976method} is one of the most widely adopted, owing to its capability to replicate a wide variety of hysteresis loops via differential equations that describe the evolution of an internal variable.
-Its parameters provide physical interpretability and offer flexibility in capturing both softening and hardening behaviors.
-In addition to the Bouc-Wen model, other approaches such as the Preisach \cite{mayergoyz2003mathematical}, Duhem \cite{oh2005semilinear}, and Prandtl-Ishlinskii \cite{visintin2013differential} models offer complementary frameworks, and have been effectively applied in domains where rate-independent behavior or saturation effects are predominant.
-However, these models typically require prior knowledge of the system structure or involve challenging calibration procedures, limiting their generalizability to complex or mechanism-unknown hysteretic dynamics.
+Among these, the Bouc-Wen model~\cite{wen1976method} has been widely used as a baseline in structural dynamics due to its compact differential representation and the ability of its parameter set to reproduce a range of smooth, rate-dependent hysteresis loops.
+Its parameters provide physical interpretability and offer flexibility in capturing both softening and hardening behaviors. {Recent reviews and comparative works have emphasized that the classical Bouc-Wen formulation has well-known limitations when modeling more complex phenomena~\cite{capuano2022phenomenological}, including pronounced asymmetry, pinching, and strength/stiffness degradation.
+To address these, generalized Bouc-Wen models~\cite{capuano2024generalized}, and alternative phenomenological frameworks~\cite{vaiana2023analytical} have been developed and systematically compared in the recent literature~\cite{vaiana2023classification}.
+In this research, the Bouc-Wen model is used primarily as a representative benchmark to motivate the subsequent equation discovery setting.
+These limitations motivate the need for more flexible, data-driven approaches that can infer governing equations directly from observed hysteretic responses. }